 In contrast, our framework is specifically designed to close the gap between visual realism and physical validity.
 By systematically structuring raw 3DGS outputs, we transform noisy visual primitives into manipulation-ready geometry without sacrificing the rendering speed required for online operation.

-\subsection{Semantic Scene Understanding}
+\subsection{Semantic scene understanding}

 Robotic manipulation requires a precise understanding of object identity beyond mere geometry.
-Although foundation models like SAM~\cite{kirillov2023segment} and Grounded SAM~\cite{ren2024groundedsamassemblingopenworld} have revolutionized 2D segmentation, lifting these predictions into 3D space remains a critical challenge.
-Existing feature distillation methods, like, SegmentAnyGaussian~\cite{cen2025segment3dgaussians}, attempt to solve this by appending high-dimensional vectors to primitives, but this approach drastically increases memory footprints and training overhead, limiting deployment agility.
-Conversely, direct projection methods often suffer from "bleeding" labels and inconsistencies caused by depth discontinuities.
+Although foundation models like SAM~\cite{kirillov2023segment} and Grounded SAM~\cite{ren2024groundedsamassemblingopenworld} have revolutionised 2D segmentation, lifting these predictions into 3D space remains a critical challenge.
+Existing feature distillation methods, such as SegmentAnyGaussian~\cite{cen2025segment3dgaussians}, attempt to solve this by appending high-dimensional vectors to primitives, but this approach drastically increases memory footprints and training overhead, limiting deployment agility.
+Conversely, direct projection methods often suffer from ``bleeding'' labels and inconsistencies caused by depth discontinuities.

 What sets our approach apart is that it diverges from these computationally heavy or unstable methods by introducing a Visibility-Aware Semantic Fusion module.
 Instead of relying on extensive retraining or naive projection, our pipeline is grounded in a rigorous geometric consensus mechanism.
-This method integrates a depth and visibility check, a confidence weighted voting scheme, ensuring that semantic labels are not just projected, but geometrically verified across views.
-This foundation empowers our system to achieve high-fidelity 3D labelling that is both consistent and computationally lightweight.
+This method integrates depth and visibility checks with a confidence-weighted voting scheme, ensuring that semantic labels are not just projected, but geometrically verified across views.
+This foundation enables our system to achieve high-fidelity 3D labelling that is both consistent and computationally lightweight.

-\subsection{Digital Twins for Interactive Manipulation}
+\subsection{Digital twins for interactive manipulation}

 The ultimate goal of robotic perception is to enable interaction.
 Ideally, a digital twin must unify three capabilities: photorealistic rendering, semantic understanding, and physical collision handling.
 Traditional simulators (e.g., Gazebo, MuJoCo) achieve physics but lack visual fidelity, while neural renderers achieve fidelity but lack physical structure.
-Bridging this "Sim-to-Real" gap requires a hybrid representation.
+Bridging this ``Sim-to-Real'' gap requires a hybrid representation.